zaphosting/docs/docs/palworld-configuration.md

 :::info
 On Xbox consoles, you cannot connect directly via the IP Address therefore if you plan to play on Xbox consoles, you will have to make your dedicated server public.

-You should also set a server name that can be easily found, view our [Palworld Server Configuration guide](palworld-configuration.md) on how to do this.
+You should also set a server name that can be easily found, view our [Server Configuration](palworld-configuration.md) guide on how to do this.
 :::

 ### Important Server Settings